How to play Spotify on Twitch?

 remove Spotify DRM

 Once the conversion is done, you can find your Spotify songs downloaded as local files by clicking the folder button or directly going to the output folder you customized in the previous step.
-You can share the converted songs with your friends or play them on any device without the Spotify Premium account.
+You can play them on any device without a Spotify Premium account.

 Note: The free trial version of Pazu Spotify Converter enables you to convert the first three minutes of each song.
 You can remove the trial limitation by purchasing the full version.